HeyHeyChicken/NOVA-Blank-Skill/README.md

 ## Installation

-1) Download ZIP this repository from GitHub.
-2) Go to your NOVA's server UI (the default URL is "http://localhost:8080/")
+1) Go to your NOVA's server UI (the default URL is "http://localhost:8080/")
-3) Go to the "Skills" tab.
+2) Go to the "Skills" tab.
-4) Find the "Install ZIP" input and load your downloaded ZIP file.
+3) Find the "Install from GitHub" input, paste your GitHub skill's URL, and click install.

 ## Features